criblio/cribl_sdk_python_fafo/docs/models/inputwefauthenticationmethod.md

 # InputWefAuthenticationMethod

-Method by which to authenticate incoming client connections.
+How to authenticate incoming client connections

 ## Values